ge-high-assurance/VERDICT/tools/verdict-back-ends/verdict-bundle-parent/verdict-stem-runner/README.md

-The unit test copies our verdict-back-ends' STEM directory to its own target/test-classes/STEM directory before running the STEM queries so that it can compare its own "test" output files to the "control" output files in the verdict-back-ends' STEM directory for any differences.
-The unit test fails if there are any differences.
-If you run the SADL IDE on the verdict-back-ends' STEM project to change the SADL files and generate new OWL and output files, you need to be careful not to break the unit test since the SADL IDE generates very slighly different CSV output files such as quotes around numbers like "1.0" and an empty line at the end of the CSV output files.
-The easiest way to remove these differences is to run the verdict-stem-runner capsule jar on the verdict-back-ends' STEM directory to replace the output files; then the unit test will find no differences and pass again.
+The unit test copies our verdict-back-ends' STEM directory to its own target/test-classes/STEM directory before running the STEM queries so that it can compare its own "test" output files to the "control" output files in the verdict-back-ends' STEM directory.
+The unit test fails if there are any differences between the test and control output files.
+If you change the SADL files and run the SADL IDE on the verdict-back-ends' STEM project to generate new OWL and output files, the unit test will fail because the SADL IDE generates very slighly different CSV output files such as quotes around numbers like "1.0" and an empty line at the end of the CSV output files.
+The easiest way to remove these differences is to run the unit test, let it fail, and copy the new CSV output files from target/test-classes/STEM/Output to verdict-back-ends/STEM/Output; then the unit test will find no differences when you run it again.

 ## How to make changes to columns in input CSV files